Writing your book is enough of a challenge.

 But what happens to that same conversation when you inadvertently touch on a subject you both feel passionately about?

-It must be crystal clear to your readers what your blog and your writing is about and why they – your target audience – should stick around.
+It must be crystal clear to your readers what your blog and your writing are about and why they – your target audience – should stick around.

 - Who exactly are you trying to reach?
 Identify your target audience and create one or more personas for your ideal reader(s).
 Gain an intimate understanding of their wants and needs – what drives them?
 What are they searching for?
 (Note: the content created by an author to attract an audience for his Sci-Fi or Thriller novels will be vastly different than the content he might create to educate his peers or to help novice Sci-Fi writers.)